 Are There Security Deposit Limits?

 Yes.
-New Mexico security deposit laws state that for leases less than a year, the maximum security deposit charge a landlord can collect from their tenant would be the equivalent of one month’s rent of the rental unit.
-But, for a rental agreement that is an annual rental agreement or longer, landlords have the option to collect more than one month’s rent from the tenant.
-The maximum deposit depends on the rental agreement.
+New Mexico’s security deposit laws state that for leases less than a year, the maximum security deposit charge a landlord can collect from their tenant would be the equivalent of one month’s rent of the rental unit.
+But, for a lease agreement that is an annual rental agreement or longer, landlords have the option to collect more than one month’s rent from the tenant.
+The maximum deposit depends on the lease agreement.
 However, landlords should have only requested a reasonable deposit cost to maintain tenant interest.

 Where Should Landlords Store the Deposit?

-As per the laws for security deposits, the deposit for the rental unit should be kept in an interest-bearing savings account.
+As per the security deposits laws, the deposit for the rental unit should be kept in an interest-bearing savings account.
 But, this rule only applies to leases that exceed a year.
 In this case, the property owner will need to pay interest to your tenant on the deposit held in the savings account.
 If the landlord fails to do this, they may face legal complications and disputes with the tenant if they withhold the deposit.

 Can Landlords Charge a Pet Deposit?